ImageMagick/Usage-Markdown/canvas/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > Other 'Frequencies' other than integers, or '`0.5`' are not recommended as the two sets of granules will not be synchronized in some way.
 >
-> Similarly Phases other multiple of 90 degrees are not recommended unless generating a 'ripple animation' (see below).
+> Similarly Phases other than multiples of 90 degrees are not recommended unless generating a 'ripple animation' (see below).
 >
-> A Phase value of '`0`' is recommended when generating a 'Dispersion Maps' (see below) as this will cause minimal distortions within the enhanced 'granule' areas.
+> A Phase value of '`0`' is recommended when generating 'Dispersion Maps' (see below) as this will cause minimal distortions within the enhanced 'granule' areas.

 As previously in [Random Flux](#random_flux), you can modify the '*Phase*' with time so as to generate an animation of the ripples moving from one set of granules to the other.
 This works particularly well without any contrast enhancement.